toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 The publishing house, I soon discovered, had entered dire financial straits; a sale was eminent.
 Working for a failing company, however, turned out to be a great deal.
 Management gave me free reign to pursue whichever kinds of development projects I pleased, and when the ship sank at last, I received a sizeable "sorry for giving you the sack" bonus, which kept me happy and healthy while I traded up into a full-time development job.

-My next job found me working full-time as a developer.
 Though the journey since has involved a couple twists, it's fair to summarize the trajectory as upward-facing, with each chapter bringing more complex technical responsibilities and more Scrooge McDuck-ian amounts of compensation.

 Once you're in, as they say, you're in.